Keep reading for 20 awesome books about California!

 Where on earth do you begin a state study of California.
 The opportunities are endless!
 From the Redwoods, to the gold rush, to the San Fransisco earthquakes, the action never stops in California.

-I did my best to make this book list a fantastic resource for studying California by finding the BEST book about all it’s various subjects.
+I did my best to make this book list a fantastic resource for studying California by finding the BEST books about all it’s various subjects.
 After all, studying and learning about California is much more than knowing it is the 3rd largest state after Alaska and Texas.
 My approach to homeschooling involves what as Charlotte Mason coined, living books.
 Living books are books that make the subject you are studying come alive and are written by people who love the subject.

 This book list has the best living books about California which includes nonfiction picture books as well as picture books and chapter books set in California.
 All of these books DO make the state of California come alive to the reader.